indiqusdocs/stpi/docs/Networking/FirewallandSecurity/ApplicationLoadBalancer.md

 To configure **pfSense Firewall** and **Application Load Balancer**, follow these steps:

-First, set up the Virtual Firewall on Ananta Cloud.
-For detailed instructions, refer to the [Creating a Virtual Firewall](/docs/Networking/FirewallandSecurity/CreatingaVirtualFirewall) page.
+To set up the Virtual Firewall on Ananta Cloud, refer to the [Creating a Virtual Firewall](/docs/Networking/FirewallandSecurity/CreatingaVirtualFirewall) page.

 1. To view the details of the pfSense Firewall, click the **Virtual Firewall Name** highlighted in blue.
 ![Pfsense Firewall](img/ApplicationLoadBalancer1.png)